 When filing a DBA there are some name restrictions based on the type of business you are.
 LLCs must include ‘limited liability company’ or LLC at the end of their chosen name.
 Sole proprietorships and partnerships cannot use words like corporation or limited liability in their name.

-For more specific requirements on filing a DBA, check your state’s guidelines.
+Read more here for more specific requirements on filing a DBA.